get-got/discord-downloader-go/README.md

 </div><br>

-This project is a cross-platform cli single-file executable program to interact with a Discord Bot (genuine bot application or user account, limitations apply to both respectively) to locally download files posted from Discord in real-time as well as a full archive of old messages.
+This project is a cross-platform cli single-file program to interact with a Discord Bot (genuine bot application or user account, limitations apply to both respectively) to locally download files posted from Discord in real-time as well as a full archive of old messages.
 It can download any directly sent Discord attachments or linked files and supports fetching highest possible quality files from specific sources _([see list below](#supported-download-sources))._ It also supports **very extensive** settings configurations and customization, applicable globally or per-server/category/channel/user.
 Tailor the bot to your exact needs and runtime environment.
 See the [Features](#-features) list below for the full list.
 See the [List of Settings](#-list-of-settings) below for a settings breakdown.
 See [Getting Started](#%EF%B8%8F-getting-started) or anything else in the table of contents right under this to learn more!

 <h3 align="center">
     <b>Originally a fork of <a href="https://github.com/Seklfreak/discord-image-downloader-go">Seklfreak's <i>discord-image-downloader-go</i></a></b>